Sue Eldin, Child and Adolescent Counsellor MBACP

 81 Tressillian Road

 Whatever our age, there are many experiences that can lead to us feeling distressed, disconnected, and unable to cope with life.
-It is my hope to work alongside each child and young person to see, create and enjoy new possibilities, especially when it might seem as though there are none.
+It is my aim to work alongside each child and young person to see, create and enjoy new possibilities - alternatives to depression, fear, anxiety, out of control behaviour, self-harm and low self-esteem - especially when it might seem as though there are none.

 How I work

-I endeavour to create an environment which feels safe to share difficult things, and also respect the individual’s pace and choices about what feels safe to share and when.
-I am trained to work with play and the arts therapeutically - they can really help to open up communication, get a different perspective on things, and express things there might not be words for.
+I respect the individual’s pace and choices about what feels safe to share and when, and am trained to work with play and the arts therapeutically - they can aid a different type of communication, help get a different perspective on things, and express things there might not be words for.

-My training was integrative, so in addition to the therapeutic arts and play, I draw upon theories and practices from multiple long-standing and still emerging strands of counselling and psychotherapy.
+My core training was integrative, so in addition to the therapeutic arts and play, I draw upon theories and practices from multiple strands of counselling, psychotherapy and neuroscience.
 I consider the respectful nature of person-centred counselling to be central to my work, utilise psychodynamic thinking (including attachment theory), and draw upon the creative means of personal exploration offered by Gestalt and Transactional Analysis.

 I am a registered member of the British Association of Counsellors and Psychotherapists (BACP), and work in accordance with their Ethical Framework.